ToniKorin/wp-plugin-trackserver/README.md

 evaluated in a specific order, and styling values are applied in that order too.
 The order is:

-1. Static tracks (track=a,b,c)
+1. GPX tracks (gpx=...)
-2. Live user tracks (user=x,y,z)
+2. KML tracks (kml=...)
-3. GPX tracks (gpx=...)
+3. Static tracks (track=a,b,c)
-4. KML tracks (kml=...)
+4. Live user tracks (user=x,y,z)

 To prevent confusion, I suggest you specify tracks in this order in your shortcode too.

 Example: [tsmap gpx=/url/for/file.gpx user=jim track=10,99 color=red,blue,green,yellow]

-In this case, the GPX track will be yellow, Jim's live track will be green and tracks 10 and 99 will be red and blue respectively.
+In this case, the GPX track will be red, Jim's live track will be blue and tracks 10 and 99 will be green and yellow respectively.

 In a feature request I was asked to make it possible to draw just a marker on the